tursodatabase/libsql/docs/HRANA_SPEC.md

 The protocol allows the server to reorder the responses: it is not necessary to send the responses in the same order as the requests.
 However, the server must process requests related to a single stream id in order.
-The server also evaluates `compute` requests and conditions on `execute` requests in order.

 For example, this means that a client can send an `open_stream` request immediately followed by a batch of `execute` requests on that stream and the